mypaint/mypaint.deb/README.md

 # Development-tracking Debianization of MyPaint

-This is a Debianization of MyPaint which tracks the development master branch in git.
+This is a Debianization of MyPaint which tracks the `v1.2.x` development branch in git.
 It's where we maintain the official MyPaint project PPAs.

 Packaging work done here is intended to be fed into Debian's packaging